marlietandoc/lol_analysis/README.md

 ## What I did
-1. Curated champion mastery and recent match data from [Riot Games API](https://developer.riotgames.com/) for thousands of players (ranging from Iron to Diamond)
+1. Pulled champion mastery and recent match data from [Riot Games API](https://developer.riotgames.com/) for thousands of players (ranging from Iron to Diamond)
 2. Wrangled and analyzed data in R using descriptive statistics, correlation metrics, clustering, and network analyses
 3. Visualized insights with R (ggplot2, igraph, magick) and some Illustrator.

-Below I summarize some of the main findings.
+## Where to find stuff
+- My code chunks I used to request data from Riot API can be found [here](/riot_api_fetch).
+Code is heavily based on this helpful [tutorial](https://rpubs.com/WallabyKingdom/riot-api) and modified to curate the particular data that I needed
+- Pulled data from the Riot API can be found in [mastery_data](/mastery_data) and [match_data](/match_data)
+- Analysis scripts can be found in [mastery_analysis.Rmd](/mastery_analysis.Rmd) and [match_analysis.Rmd](/match_analysis.Rmd).
+RMarkdown-generated output (including additional visualizations) can be found in the respective .html files or viewed here: ([mastery](https://htmlpreview.github.io/?https://github.com/marlietandoc/lol/blob/main/mastery_analysis.html), [match](https://htmlpreview.github.io/?https://github.com/marlietandoc/lol/blob/main/match_analysis.html))

 ## Preferences in champion mains
 I selected the top 3 most mastered champions (mains) for each of the 14343 summoners in the dataset I curated.
 I then examined how often certain champions co-occured (were correlated) as mains across players.
 That is, for each champion I got a number for how often that champion was mained with all other champions across all players in the dataset.
 I then could examine which champions most frequently co-occured with maining another champion.